Selection Algorithms with Small Groups: Preliminaries

 \section{Preliminaries}

 Without affecting the results, the following two standard simplifying assumptions are convenient: (i)~the input sequence $A$ contains $n$ distinct numbers; and (ii)~the floor and ceiling functions are omitted in the descriptions of the algorithms and their analyses.
-Under these assumptions, \select with groups of $5$ (from~\cite{BFP+73}) can be described as follows (using this group size has become increasingly popular, see \eg,~\cite[Ch.~9.2]{CLR+09}): \begin{enumerate} \itemsep 2pt \item If $n\leq 5$, sort $A$ and return the $i$th smallest number. \item Arrange $A$ into groups of size 5.
+We also assume that all the grouping steps are carried out using the ``natural'' order, \ie, given a sequence $A=\left\{a_1, a_2,\ldots, a_n\right\}$, ``arrange $A$ into groups of size $m$'' means that group~1 contains $a_1,a_2,\ldots, a_m$, group~2 contains $a_{m+1}, a_{m+2},\ldots, a_{2m}$ and so on.
+Under these assumptions, \select with groups of $5$ (from~\cite{BFP+73}) can be described as follows (using this group size has become increasingly popular, see \eg,~\cite[Ch.~9.2]{CLR+09}): \begin{enumerate} \itemsep 1pt \item If $n\leq 5$, sort $A$ and return the $i$th smallest number. \item Arrange $A$ into groups of size 5.
 Let $M$ be the sequence of medians of these $n/5$ groups.
-Select the median of $M$ recursively, let it be $m$. \item Partition $A$ into two subsequences $A_1=\{x|x<m\}$ and $A_2=\{x|x>m\}$ (order of other elements is preserved).
-If $|A_1|=i-1$, return $m$.
-Otherwise if $|A_1|>i-1$, go to step~\ref{alg5:step1} with $A \leftarrow A_1$ and $n\leftarrow |A_1|$.
-Otherwise go to step~\ref{alg5:step1} with $A \leftarrow A_2$, $n\leftarrow |A_2|$ and $i\leftarrow i-|A_1|-1$. \end{enumerate}
+Select the median of $M$ recursively, let it be $m$. \item Partition $A$ into two subsequences $A_1=\{x|x<m\}$ and $A_2=\{x|x>m\}$ (the order of elements is preserved).
+If $i=|A_1|+1$, return $m$.
+If $i<|A_1|+1$, go to step~\ref{alg5:step1} with $A \leftarrow A_1$ and $n\leftarrow |A_1|$.
+If $i>|A_1|+1$, go to step~\ref{alg5:step1} with $A \leftarrow A_2$, $n\leftarrow |A_2|$ and $i\leftarrow i-|A_1|-1$. \end{enumerate}

 Denote the worst case running time of the recursive selection algorithm on an $n$-element input by $T(n)$.
-As shown in Figure~\ref{fig:group5}, at least $(n/5)/2*3=3n/10$ elements are discarded at each iteration, which yields the recurrence
+As shown in Figure~\ref{fig:group5}, at least $3*(n/5)/2=3n/10$ elements are discarded at each iteration, which yields the recurrence